UFFeScience/Phenomanager/README.md

 - OR: "\_or\_" or just ","

 ### Projection
-The projections follow the following syntax in the url, and the return json will only count with these specified fields:
+The Projection follows the following syntax, and the json response will only have with the specified fields:

 `projection = [field1, field2, field3...]`

 ### Sort
-The orderings follow the following syntax in the url (where `sortOrder` can be `asc` or `desc`):
+The Sorting follows the following syntax (where `sortOrder` may be `asc` or `desc`):

 `sort = [field1 = sortOrder, field2 = sortOrder...]`

 ### GroupBy
-GroupBy follows the following syntax in the url (*groupBy* does not accept the *projections* parameter and respects the limitations of the DBMS in these specified cases):
+GroupBy follows the following syntax (*groupBy* does not accept *projections* parameters and respects the limitations of the DBMS in these specified cases):

 `groupBy = [field1, field2, field3...]`

 ### Sum
-It performs Sum function in the specified fields, and follows the following syntax in the url:
+It performs Sum function in the specified fields, and follows the following syntax:

 `sum = [field1, field2, field3...]`

 ### Avg
-It performs function of Avg in the specified fields, and follows the following syntax in url:
+It performs function of Avg in the specified fields, and follows the following syntax:

 `avg = [field1, field2, field3...]`

 ### Count
-It performs Count function in the specified fields, and follows the following syntax in the url:
+It performs Count function in the specified fields, and follows the following syntax:

 `count = [field1, field2, field3...]`

 ### Count Distinct
-It performs Count Distinct function in the specified fields, and follows the following syntax in the url:
+It performs Count Distinct function in the specified fields, and follows the following syntax:

 `count_distinct = [field1, field2, field3...]`